Strobe vs Continuous Lighting for Newborn Photography

 Also, when I’m doing cake smashes or I’m doing images with older children who are sometimes really timid and shy, or with older children doing a sibling shot with my newborns, I tend to gravitate toward the continuous because they’re not getting that pop of light, which often causes them to look at the light and to stop paying attention to me.

 In most other cases, I use the strobe because of its capacity to freeze motion for any of my fast-moving clients!
+If you shoot newborns, but also families and toddlers, and require more precise control over your light, then a strobe will be more versatile.

 If you haven’t already downloaded our handy dandy getting started Gear Guide, you are gonna want to get yourself a copy of that!
 We go over all the different options when it comes to continuous and studio lighting to help you on your way with your studio lights.